UncleRus/MultiOSD/doc/settings.md

 ### MLBLT

 Battery level warning threshold, percents.
-This option is used only when `MLIBL` is 0.
+Used when `MLIBL` is 0.

 Type     | Size
 -------- | --------